Module Handling Guide

 After Installation Care

-It is also common knowledge that standing on a module is habit that must be avoided.
+It is also common knowledge that standing on a module is a habit that must be avoided.
 We have used an electroluminescence image to demonstrate the impact of one person standing on different points of the panel.

 Two cells in the bottom right demonstrate distinct darkening.
 The colour change suggests the development of microcracks and a loss of total module performance.
 The power loss is around 7 watts or 2.2% of the power on a fully functional module.
 This would propagate further under the influence of humidity, thermal expansion and contraction and usual wear and tear.
 Please avoid any unnecessary force to the surface of the modules.